muhammad-arif/terraTrain/README.md

 DESCRIPTIONS
 Verbs:
-1) deploy : to deploy resources (cloud instances | MKE cluster) t deploy lab			-> To deploy the Lab (cloud instances + MKE cluster) t deploy cluster		-> To deploy the MKE cluster (an existing cloud instances should be present) t deploy instances		-> To deploy the Cloud instances
+1) deploy : to deploy resoruces. (cloud instances | MKE cluster) t deploy lab			-> To deploy the Lab (cloud instances + MKE cluster) t deploy cluster		-> To deploy the MKE cluster (an existing cloud instances should be present) t deploy instances		-> To deploy the Cloud instances
-2) destroy: to destroy resources (cloud instances | MKE cluster) t destroy lab			-> To destroy the Lab (cloud instances + MKE cluster) t destroy cluster		-> To destroy the MKE cluster (the cloud instances would not be destroyed)
+2) destroy: to destroy resources (cloud instances | MKE cluster) t destroy lab			-> To destroy the Lab (cloud instances + MKE cluster) t destroy cluster		-> To destroy the MKE cluster (the cloud instances would not be destoryed)
 3) show : to show the metadata of resources t show all			-> To show all information about the cluster t show versions 		-> To show the versions of the resources